nushell/nushell.github.io/commands/docs/dfr_when.md

 title: dfr when
 categories: |
   expression
-version: 0.76.0
+version: 0.77.0
 expression: |
-  Creates and modifies a when expression
+  Creates and modifies a when expression.
 usage: |
-  Creates and modifies a when expression
+  Creates and modifies a when expression.
 ---

 # <code>{{ $frontmatter.title }}</code> for expression